SnippyRP/aztec2/README.md

 <br>

-**AND (B)**
+**BSL (B)**
 <br>
-Performs bitwise AND operation on either the destination and source register, or the destination register and a constant value.
+Performs logical left bit-shift operation on either the destination and source register, or the destination register and a constant value.
 Works best with register-register operations.

 *EXAMPLE*

     10100101
-    10000001
+    00000010
     ========
-    10000001
+    10010100

 <br>

 *REGISTER*

-    ; Bitwise AND operation on register A and register B
+    ; Left-shift operation on register A and register B

     1011 1 000
     00000 001

 <br>

-**OR (C)**
+**BSR (C)**
 <br>
-Performs bitwise OR operation on either the destination and source register, or the destination register and a constant value.
+Performs logical right bit-shift operation on either the destination and source register, or the destination register and a constant value.
 Works best with register-register operations.

 *EXAMPLE*

     10100101
-    10000001
+    00000011
     ========
-    10100101
+    00010100

 <br>

 *REGISTER*

-    ; Bitwise OR operation on register A and register B
+    ; Right-shift operation on register A and register B

     1100 1 000
     00000 001